 Valley glaciers can flow down beyond the snow line and sometimes even reach sea level.
-When one flows far enough to reach sea it’s often called a “tidewater glacier”.
+When one flows far enough to reach the ocean, it’s often called a “tidewater glacier.”
 These can then become the origin of icebergs at sea where they can continue their journey for centuries under the right conditions.

 Piedmont glaciers are the glaciers that spill into quite flat plains from steep valleys.
 They then spread into bulb-like lobes.
 They are simply beautiful to behold.

 These glaciers are typically found high in mountainsides and tend to be quite wide rather than long.
 They take their pretty French name from the bowl-like hollows they occupy.
 In a geological sense, a Cirque is a steep-sided hollow on a mountainside or at the head of a valley, formed by (you guessed it) glacial erosion.